David Hilbert: 23 problems

-Hilbert put forth a highly influential list consisting of 23 unsolved problems at the International Congress of Mathematicians in Paris in 1900.
-This is generally reckoned as the most successful and deeply considered compilation of open problems ever to be produced by an individual mathematician.
+Hilbert put forth a list of 23 unsolved problems at the International Congress of Mathematicians in Paris in 1900.
+This list, including the Riemann hypothesis, is generally reckoned as the most successful and deeply considered compilation of open problems ever to be produced by an individual mathematician.

 After reworking the foundations of classical geometry, Hilbert could have extrapolated to the rest of mathematics.
 His approach differed from the later "foundationalist" Russell–Whitehead or "encyclopedist" Nicolas Bourbaki, and from his contemporary Giuseppe Peano.
 The mathematical community as a whole could engage in problems of which he had identified as crucial aspects of important areas of mathematics.

 The problem set was launched as a talk, "The Problems of Mathematics", presented during the course of the Second International Congress of Mathematicians, held in Paris.
 The introduction of the speech that Hilbert gave said:

 Who of us would not be glad to lift the veil behind which the future lies hidden; to cast a glance at the next advances of our science and at the secrets of its development during future centuries ?
 What particular goals will there be toward which the leading mathematical spirits of coming generations will strive ?
 What new methods and new facts in the wide and rich field of mathematical thought will the new centuries disclose?

 He presented fewer than half the problems at the Congress, which were published in the acts of the Congress.
 In a subsequent publication, he extended the panorama, and arrived at the formulation of the now-canonical 23 Problems of Hilbert (see also Hilbert's twenty-fourth problem).
 The full text is important, since the exegesis of the questions still can be a matter of debate when it is asked how many have been solved.

 Some of these were solved within a short time.
 Others have been discussed throughout the 20th century, with a few now taken to be unsuitably open-ended to come to closure.
 Some continue to remain challenges.

 The following are the headers for Hilbert's 23 problems as they appeared in the 1902 translation in the Bulletin of the American Mathematical Society.